Adopt and implement a Complete Streets policy

 Learn more about passing and implementing Complete Streets policies ››

-But since it first began over a decade ago, the Complete Streets movement has evolved to focus far more on implementation and equity.
-In response to these changes, the Coalition updated and revised the Complete Streets policy framework to require more accountability from jurisdictions and provisions that account for the needs of the most vulnerable users.
-The 10 revised policy elements are based on decades of collective expertise in transportation planning and design, created in consultation with NCSC’s steering committee members and a group of national stakeholders consisting of engineers, planners, researchers, and advocates.
+These 10 policy elements are based on decades of collective expertise in transportation planning and design, and created in consultation with NCSC’s steering committee members and a group of national stakeholders consisting of engineers, planners, researchers, and advocates.

 An ideal Complete Streets policy includes the following:

-- Clear, accountable expectations: Makes any exceptions specific and sets a clear procedure that requires high-level approval and public notice prior to exceptions being granted.
+Any exceptions must be specific, with a clear procedure that requires high-level approval and public notice prior to exceptions being granted.

-- Jurisdiction: Requires interagency coordination between government departments and partner agencies on Complete Streets.
+Requires private developers to comply, and interagency coordination between government departments and partner agencies.

-- Design: Directs the use of the latest and best design criteria and guidelines and sets a time frame for their implementation.
+Directs agencies to use the latest and best design criteria and guidelines, and sets a time frame for implementing this guidance.

-- Land use and context sensitivity: Considers the surrounding community’s current and expected land use and transportation needs.
+Considers every project’s greater context, as well as the surrounding community’s current and expected land-use and transportation needs.

 Establishes specific performance measures that match the goals of the broader vision, incorporate equity considerations, and are regularly reported to the public.

 Creates or updates the criteria for choosing transportation projects so that Complete Streets projects are prioritized.

 A formal commitment to the Complete Streets approach is only the beginning.
 It must include specific steps for implementing the policy in ways that will make a measurable impact on what gets built and where.